Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

 Board: A wide ski with buckles on it to strap your feet onto.
 Snowboarders typically get a punk like reputation on the slopes.
+“Watch out for the snowboarders I saw a group on Scribble Scrabble earlier.”

 . . . . . . .